JakobFlaman/SapCdsWorkshopBasic/README.md

-# SAP CDS: Basic Workshop
+# #vSAPCDSStarterSet - Workshop Basics I

 Introduction into the definition and usage of Core Data Services (CDS View) in ABAP.